Sunday Forum 2019-2020

 23: Charles Kupchella, Ph.D., professor emeritus and former president of the University of North Dakota.
 "Gender Equality – Why is it Taking so ‘Damn’ long?"

-1: Corwin Smidt, Ph.D., former professor of Religion and Politics at Calvin College and author of "American Evangelicals Today"
+1: Corwin Smidt, Ph.D., Senior Fellow, Henry Institute and former professor of Religion and Politics at Calvin College; author of "American Evangelicals Today"

 8: Edward (Ted) Jackson, Ed.D., Senior Research Fellow at the Carleton Centre for Community Innovation at Carleton University (Ottawa, ON, Canada) "Knowledge Democracy: Community-Campus Partnerships That Work"

 22: Michael Savarese, Ph.D., is a Professor of Marine Science and Environmental Studies within the Department of Marine & Ecological Sciences and the Coastal Watershed Institute at FGCU.
 "Climate change"

 29: Nicholas Little, JD is the Legal Director of the Center for Inquiry.
 The Center for Inquiry strives to foster a secular society based on reason, science, freedom of inquiry, and humanist values.
 "Science and Consumer Protection: Using the law to protect people from pseudo-science"

 5: Katherine Baer Costello, Consultant, Educator, and Florida Supreme Court Certified Family Mediator: "The 100th Anniversary of the Women’s Suffragist Movement"

 12: Paul R. Bartrop, Ph.D., Director, Center for Judaic, Holocaust, and Genocide Studies at FGCU.